Table of Contents

 - Retching while trying to vomit, but nothing is happening

-- Pacing around panting, looking restless wanting to lay down
+- Pacing around panting, looking restless, wanting to lie down

-It’s important to know the difference between something that can take care of itself versus something that can cause your dog serious harm.
+Knowing the difference between something that will go away independently and something that can cause your dog serious harm is important.

-Now, I'll identify the 4 common conditions that could explain why your dog’s stomach is hard:
+In this article, we'll discuss 7 of the most common conditions that could explain your dog's stomach is hard.

 1. Gastric Dilation Volvulus